-Mariah Carey Struggling To Sell Concert Tickets?
+Is Mariah Carey Struggling To Sell Concert Tickets?

-Mariah Carey has experienced a bit of bad luck recently in both career and love since first being dumped by her billionaire fiance James Packer, and then experiencing a bit of an embarrassing mishap onstage at the New Year’s Eve ball drop in New York City.
+Mariah Carey has experienced a bit of bad luck recently, in both career and love, since first being dumped by her billionaire fiance James Packer, and then experiencing a bit of an embarrassing mishap onstage at the New Year’s Eve ball drop in New York City.
 The star put on a disastrous performance and blamed the show’s producers claiming they gave her a faulty earpiece and set her up to fail.

 Audio: @MariahCarey talks to @KS1075 about #IDont, #MariahsWorld, tour antics, the @LionelRichie tour and much more: https://t.co/a9Rdasjare pic.twitter.com/vnudRPczJ3